cardoso/virgil-e3kit-flutter/README.md

 Virgil E3Kit for Flutter is a wrapper of [E3Kit for Swift/Objective-C](https://github.com/VirgilSecurity/virgil-e3kit-x) and [E3Kit for Android](https://github.com/VirgilSecurity/virgil-e3kit-kotlin) done via [Platform Channels](https://flutter.dev/docs/development/platform-integration/platform-channels).
 Click the links to see details about the underlying implementations.

-iOS minimum deployment target should be >9, or else the dependencies cannot be installed.

 ## Installation

 In the `pubspec.yaml` of your flutter project, add the following dependency: